The soil here is in summer so I buried my father in a of rocks, a plot behind St. church to lay rest the gilded dreams of men.

 Pa left day to mine.
 Id him to the gulch, my pan and in hand, a child to riches.

-the Chinaman, clutching the noose.
+the Chinaman, Father the noose.

 Law arrived.
 The sheriff he be jailed and properly tried.